ArturoNGR/bgm-refugee-return-prediction/README.md

 ## Executive Summary

-This project demonstrates that **refugee return intentions can be predicted with 85% accuracy** using a theory-driven framework based on Pierre Bourdieu's capital volumes (economic, cultural, social).
+This project demonstrates that **refugee return intentions can be predicted with 85% accuracy** using a theory-driven framework based on the Bourdieusian Gravity Model, BGM (de Nieves, 2025).
 Validated on 8,632 Ukrainian refugee households across Europe (2023-2024), the model achieves **5× efficiency** in identifying potential returners compared to random selection.

 **Key Achievement:** 85% ROC-AUC, 5× enrichment @ top 5%
 **Framework:** Bourdieu's theory of capitals + Rational Action Theory